Soothe Sore Muscles with Aromatherapy

 - 8-10 drops Deep Blue essential oil blend

 - 1 tsp carrier oil of choice (sweet almond, jojoba, grapeseed oils, etc.)

 - Fill a bowl with the ingredients and pour into a warm bath.

 - Soak in the bath for 10-20 minutes.

 MySore Body Oil Massage

-This recipe incorporates all the essential oils mentioned in this blog, alongside lavender essential oil, to soothe and relieve tense, sore and swollen muscles.
+This recipe incorporates all the essential oils for sore muscles mentioned in this blog, alongside lavender essential oil, to soothe and relieve tense, sore and swollen muscles.